Fire and Life Safety Education

 - Conducting research to identify statewide fire safety education needs utilizing the Virginia Fire Incident Reporting System (VFIRS).

 - Coordinating existing statewide fire and injury prevention efforts.

 - Developing goals, programs, and partnerships to increase statewide fire and injury prevention efforts.

 - Serving as liaison between federal, state, and local agencies and organizations involved in fire and life safety.

 - Developing public education materials in several forms and by making the materials available for statewide use.

 - Fire is Everyone’s Fight™ is designed to unite the fire service and many others in a collaborative effort to reduce home fire injuries, deaths and property loss.
 It invites fire departments, safety advocates, community groups, schools and others to rally behind a common and compelling theme.
 United States Fire Administration and its partners will communicate and reinforce key lessons across many proven fire safety and prevention initiatives and programs.

 - Vision 20/20 – With funding from the U.S. Department of Homeland Security Assistance to Fire Fighters Fire Prevention and Safety Grant program, the Institution of Fire Engineers US Branch has established a Vision 20/20 Steering Committee comprised of noted fire service and related agency leaders to guide a national strategic planning process for the fire loss prevention that results in a national plan that will coordinate activities and fire prevention efforts.

-- Mesothelioma + Asbestos Awareness Center – Being a firefighter is a dangerous occupation for many reasons.
+- Mesothelioma + Asbestos Awareness Center and Mesothelioma Justice Network – Being a firefighter is a dangerous occupation for many reasons.
 Unfortunately, exposure to toxins like asbestos on the job is a serious risk.

 - Virginia Fire and Life Safety Coalition – a group of educators from across the Commonwealth dedicated to fire and life safety.